Mothradical/pinterest-data-pipeline708/README.md

 ### Tools

-- Apache Kafka - An event streaming platform
+- Apache Kafka - An event streaming platform.

 - Apache Spark - A multi-language engine for performing data processes on clusters, utilised in this project as a feature of Databricks.